Skip to content

 2. Positions

-The physical location of people and parts before, during and after the accident.
-This is crucial for forensic analysis because many engineering equations requires positions.
+The physical location of people and parts before, during, and after the accident.
+This is crucial for forensic analysis because many engineering equations require positions.

 3. Parts

-Visible, tangible pieces that may have an influence in the accident.
+Visible, tangible pieces that may influence the accident.
 An example would be a piece of construction equipment that fell, injuring a person.
-This equipment would be important to maintain for analysis and other parts that was used in its operation.
-CED was able to arrive to the scene shortly after the accident happened, the engineer was able to determine that a rock was used to stabilize the equipment, bypassing the safety instructions resulting in a quick analysis of negligence.
+This equipment would be important to maintain for analysis and other parts used in its operation.
+CED can arrive to the scene shortly after the accident happened, and our engineer would be able to determine that a rock was used to stabilize the equipment, bypassing the safety instructions resulting in a quick analysis of negligence.

 4. Papers